 Estimated analysis time: ~1 hourLearn More About Microbial Whole-Genome Sequencing

-This detailed overview describes major advances in technology, the basics of Illumina sequencing chemistry, and more.
+This in-depth overview describes the basics of Illumina sequencing chemistry, major advances in technology, and more.